 Against this background, the National Technical Programme has the following objectives:

-• to contribute to the conservation and restoration of aquatic ecosystems;
+- Contribute to the conservation and restoration of aquatic ecosystems;

-• to support all activities for the conservation and sustainable use of aquatic genetic resources;
+- Support all activities for the conservation and sustainable use of aquatic genetic resources;

-- to exploit and promote synergies which may result from enhanced cooperation at national, supranational, regional and international levels.
+- to exploit and promote synergies that may result from enhanced cooperation at national, supranational, regional and international levels.